To help you Explore More of the Central Queensland Highlands, we’ve compiled a list of our favourite things to do.

 5. Blackwater International Coal Centre

-Call into Blackwater – known as the coal mining capital of Queensland – to explore its world-class International Coal Centre and book a fascinating guided tour of the area’s mines.
+Call into Blackwater – known as the coal mining capital of Queensland – to explore its world-class International Coal Centre.
 Find out more here.

 6. Capella + the Peak Range